coltonbh/qcio/docs/dev_decisions.md

 ## Road Map

 - Deal with `pubchem` data API later.
 There are a few packages on `pypi` that do this. `qcel` has its own interface as well.
 I think I only need a very basic lookup so I'll probably just do it myself inside one `@classmethod` on `Molecule`

+## Design Decisions

+- What should be part of the input `Specification` and would should be parameters passed to some `compute` function that controls the execution of the program?
+  - Anything that doesn't directly control the program--like keywords or other settings for the external program--shouldn't be passes as part of the input data.
+Rather it should be thought of as control parameters for the executing wrapper (`qcop`).
+E.g., to collect stdout or not should not be an "input" field, that is a question of whether `qcopt` collects and returns stdout, it's not an "input" to the program.
+- Where to place `program`?
+  - Should it be part of the `Specification`?
+- `Files` is really the parent class of `Specification`.
+A `Specification` is an extraction from generic input files of various unstructured values and the placing of those values into structured format.
+  - So it could make sense to have `FileInput` have a `.specification` but then I have doubly nested the only object that matters, `Files`, at `FileInput.specification.files` rather than just using the `Files` object directly as a way to maintain a design pattern.
+I think for now it's better to just keep it flat and allow using `Files` as an input object to `compute`.
+- Maybe rename `Specification` to something more helpful.
+It is technically the program inputs.